Photo / Video Gallery

 Free Pre-Opera Talks

-Plan to join us one hour before each performance of to learn the interesting background of the work and fascinating insights into the opera.
-We are proud to present our colleague in the arts, Michael Jungreis, as your Pre-Opera Talk Host.
+One hour before each performance audience members learned about the interesting background of the work and discovered fascinating insights into the opera.
+Our colleague in the arts, Michael Jungreis, was our Pre-Opera Talk Host.
 Michael is well-known to Anchorage audiences as the host of KLEF’s “Saturday Night at the Opera”.